rebus-org/Topper/README.md

 [![install from nuget](https://img.shields.io/nuget/v/Topper.svg?style=flat-square)](https://www.nuget.org/packages/Topper)

-Generic Windows service host.
+Generic Windows service host - makes an ordinary Console Application hostable in the following scenarios:

+* To be F5-debugged locally - on your developer machine
+* To be installed as a Windows Server - on the servers in your basement
+* To be executed as an Azure Web Job - in the cloud!!

 Based on Topshelf.
-Exposes a drastically simplified API based on `IDisposable`.
+Exposes a drastically simplified API, where "services" are simply factories that return something `IDisposable`.

 ## Getting started